Guidance

 HCIDs in the UK

-As of July 2022, the UK has experience of managing confirmed cases of Lassa fever, EVD, CCHF, MERS and mpox.
-The vast majority of these patients acquired their infections overseas, but secondary transmission of MERS and mpox have occurred in the UK.
+The UK has experience of managing confirmed cases of Lassa fever, EBOD, CCHF, MERS and avian influenza A(H5N1).
+The majority of these patients acquired their infections overseas, but secondary transmission of MERS has occurred in the UK.

-Avian influenza A(H5N1) has caused outbreaks in wild birds and captive birds in the UK in 2021 and 2022.
+Avian influenza A(H5N1) has caused outbreaks in wild birds and captive birds in the UK.
 In January 2022, the UK Health Security Agency (UKHSA) reported the first human case of avian influenza A(H5N1) in the UK.
 Animal-to-human transmission of avian influenza is very rare and the risk to human health is kept under frequent review.
 The epidemiology and genomics of A(H5N1) virus and human health risk is actively monitored by UKHSA, in collaboration with international partners.

 HCID risks by country